 How do I get there?

 Upon arrival at the Anchorage airport a lodge expediter will meet you at the baggage claim and transfer you to the lodge plane for the flight to King Salmon.
 If you cannot arrive prior to 1 PM on Friday (the standard transfer day) anglers should plan on arriving on Thursday and overnight at one of the many hotels.
 The lodge expediter will pick you up Friday morning at your elected accommodations and transport you to the included charter flight to King Salmon.
 Upon arrival in King Salmon a representative will meet you and drive you 15 minutes to the lodge.

 There is not a month that does not offer great opportunities.
 For the largest migratory rainbow trout June/July and September are great but August offers the best overall catch rates and more diversity of rainbow trout waters.
 King salmon fishing is best in June to mid-July and silver salmon fishing is best in August.
 With a long list of systems and species to target, opportunities are abundant.

 The Naknek River is right out the front door and harbors some of the biggest rainbow trout in the state.
 Also on their menu are many of the renowned Katmai Park rivers like Moraine, Battle, Brooks and American Creek.
 They also fish several “unnamed” systems and even fly south to the base of the Alaskan Peninsula and up north to the Nushagak.
 Rapids Camp is willing to fly further than most outfitters to get their guests into the best fishing.

 Where do we stay?

-The lodge has eight double occupancy rooms with private bathrooms.
-Additionally, they offer a two bedroom house that is great for groups of up to four.
+The lodge has eight single occupancy rooms with private bathrooms.
+Additionally, they offer a two bedroom house that will accommodate two additional guests or a family of up to four.

 What are the meals like?